 There may come a time in your career where you have the opportunity to work for your employer’s competitor for a raise in position or pay scale.
 Before taking the job, read your current employment contract carefully to see if a non-compete clause prevents you from working for a competitor and if so, for what period of time after resigning.
 If you void the terms of this agreement, you may be facing litigation in the near future.
 If you are unsure of the complex terminology in your non-compete agreement, consult with an attorney to determine its precise limitations.
 A poorly-drafted clause may provide you with a loophole.

 Employees are often faced with the difficult decision of going into business for themselves or changing companies after signing a non-compete agreement.
 While an employer may or may not be able to enforce a non-compete, it’s important to know whether the clause is valid or if you have the legal freedom to go forward with your career as an entrepreneur or employee for a competing company.
 If you are employed in Virginia and have signed a non-compete agreement or are considering signing a non-compete, contact an experienced attorney to determine your best options.
-Schedule a free consultation today with the Brown Firm PLLC.
+Schedule a legal consultation today with the Brown Firm PLLC.